github/docs/content/github/copilot/index.md

 ---
 title: GitHub Copilot
-intro: 'You can use {% data variables.product.prodname_dotcom %} Copilot to assist with your programming in Visual Studio Code.'
+intro: 'You can use {% data variables.product.prodname_dotcom %} Copilot to assist with your programming in Visual Studio Code.[Learn More](https://copilot.github.com)'
 versions:
   fpt: '*'
 children: